Pilot's Handbook of Aeronautical Knowledge

 A runway holding position sign designates the entrance to a runway.
 It displays one or more runway numbers, with white characters outlined in black on a red background.
 Pilots should never allow any part of the aircraft to cross the runway holding position sign without a clearance from ATC.
 When the tower is closed, at a non-towered airport, pilots may taxi past a runway holding position sign only when the runway is clear of aircraft and there are no aircraft on final approach.

 If positioned at the takeoff end of the runway, one runway number is displayed.
 If positioned at a taxiway/runway intersection other than the takeoff end, two runway numbers will be presented, indicating the left/right direction of each runway threshold.
 Arrows also may be included to indicate turns required to reach a specific runway.
-Runway holding position signs may also be painted on the surface, to the left of the taxiway centerline.
+Runway holding position signs may also be painted on the surface.

 Where confusion during taxi is possible, due to a complex intersection of taxiway(s) and runway(s), an airport hot spot may be designated on the airport diagram.
 Extreme vigilance should be exercised when traversing a designated hot spot.